 The Data: The original data for the materials/compounds comes from the Japan’s National Institute for Material Science (NIMS); the SuperCon data repository.
 This repository houses the elemental formula along with the critical temperature for superconductivity for all the known superconductors.

-8 key variables or elemental properties were shortlisted first from which the rest of features were extracted making use of the molecular formula of the compounds.
+Initially, eight key variables or elemental properties were shortlisted from which the rest of features were extracted making use of the molecular formula of the compounds.
 These key properties are listed below in table 1.